tonyg/racket-rfc6455/README.md

 # RFC 6455 WebSockets for Racket

-This package, `rfc6455`, provides an
+This package, `rfc6455`, provides
-[RFC 6455](http://tools.ietf.org/html/rfc6455) compatible WebSockets *server* interface for Racket, building on Racket's `web-server` collection.
+[RFC 6455](http://tools.ietf.org/html/rfc6455) compatible WebSockets server and client interfaces for Racket, building on Racket's `web-server` collection.

 Besides support for RFC 6455, the final WebSockets standard, the package also incorporates code supporting the earlier, draft